 - Participation in Colleagues’ Third-Year and Tenure Reviews.
 If you are tenured, you will be expected to participate in a junior colleague’s tenure review while you are on leave.
-You will normally be asked to participate in third-year reviews, as well, especially in a small department; if you don’t participate you must be explicitly excused by the Dean of the College.
-Please make advance preparation for participation by discussing logistics with your chair and arranging to make the necessary class visits, etc. If you are out of town, the candidate’s dossier will be sent to you at the appropriate time and all costs of mailing will be covered by the Dean’s Office.
+You will normally be asked to participate in third-year reviews, as well; if you don’t participate you must be explicitly excused by the Dean of the College.
+Please make advance preparation for participation by discussing logistics with your chair and arranging to make the necessary class visits, etc.

 - Other responsibilities to the College, your department, and students while on leave.
 It is always difficult to separate yourself completely from the life of the College and the department when on leave.
 This is especially true for faculty remaining in residence during a leave.
 Requests from students to write recommendation letters or to advise comps or independent studies and requests to participate in departmental hiring or other activities are inevitable.
 Keep in mind that with the exception of item 6 above, you are under no obligation to take on such duties.
 It is your choice whether or not to comply with such requests.
 Be sure, however, to communicate in a timely fashion with students about your decision regarding their requests for recommendations and with colleagues.

 - Sabbatical Eligibility.
 You do not continue to accrue sabbatical eligibility during terms you are on leave for any reason.